Shotgun Shooting

 Demonstrate how to clean a shotgun properly and safely.

-Discuss what points you would consider in selecting a shotgun.
+Discuss what points you would consider in selecting a

-required score listed in (k) with a shotgun using the four
+Shoot a moving target with a shotgun using the four

-fundamentals of firing a shot --position, mount, vision, and
+fundamentals of firing a shot—position, mount, vision,

-Shooting score required: Hit at least 12 out of 25 targets (48
+and movement.
+Shooting score required: Hit at least 12

-percent) in two 25-target groups.
-The two groups need not be shot
+The two groups need not be shot in consecutive order.
+A

-in consecutive order.
-A minimum of 50 shots must be fired.
-Shooting
+minimum of 50 shots must be fired.

-skill rules:
+Shooting skill rules:

 - Targets may be thrown by a hand trap, manual mechanical trap, or on any trap or skeet field.
 If using a hand trap or manual mechanical trap, the trap operator should be at least 5 feet to the right and 3 feet to the rear of the shooter.
 If throwing left-handed with a hand trap, the trap operator should be at least 5 feet to the left and 3 feet to the rear of the shooter.